CamoRF/Sonic-Frontiers-Mod-Hub/README.md

 ![Logo](https://github.com/CamoRF/Sonic-Frontiers-Mod-Hub/blob/main/Logo_temp.png?raw=true "Logo")

-- This repo is an attempt to reduce fragmentation by serving as a central hub for Sonic Frontiers modding by providing convenient links to modding tools, guides on making mods and also linking high quality mods to help mod authors and players easily find what they need.
-It is not intended to replace any existing wiki, community or mod hosting site; rather bring the multiple resources together.
-Contributions are greatly appreciated and a style guideline will be added eventually to make it easier to contribute, please follow the existing formatting as a template for now!
+- This repo is an attempt to reduce fragmentation by serving as a central hub for Sonic Frontiers modding.
+It provides convenient links to modding **tools**, **guides**, and **high quality mods** to help mod authors and players easily find what they need.
+It is *not* intended to replace any existing wiki, community or mod hosting site - but rather bring multiple resources together.
+- Contributions are greatly appreciated, and a style guideline will be added eventually!
+Please follow the existing formatting as a template for now.
 - Join the [Hedgehog Engine Modding Discord](https://dc.railgun.works/hems).
 - Also see [HedgeDocs](https://github.com/HedgeDocs/HedgeDocs.github.io).

 # Tools
-- [HedgeArcPack](https://github.com/CamoRF/Sonic-Frontiers-Mod-Hub/raw/main/tools/HedgeArcPack_WIP_Frontiers.7z) : unpack/pack ".pac" file format
+- [HedgeArcPack](https://github.com/CamoRF/Sonic-Frontiers-Mod-Hub/raw/main/tools/HedgeArcPack_WIP_Frontiers.7z) : Unpack/pack ".pac" file format
 - [SkythTools](https://github.com/blueskythlikesclouds/SkythTools) : A collection of tools for modern Sonic the Hedgehog games
 - [HedgeLib](https://github.com/Radfordhound/HedgeLib) : A C# library and collection of tools that aims to make modding games in the Sonic the Hedgehog franchise easier
 - [HedgeNeedle](https://github.com/CamoRF/Sonic-Frontiers-Mod-Hub/raw/main/tools/HedgeNeedle.7z) : A C++17 Command-Line tool that allows extraction and generation of Hedgehog Engine 2 Needle "archives"